GrosSacASac/worka/readme.md

 Inside web worker: https://nolanlawson.github.io/html5workertest/ .

 The functions must be synchronous.
+Only available as ES module for now.
+Requires full ES2015 and more support.
+Requires ES Promises.

 Does not support